-Advanced nurse practitioner and Arch Director, Hannah Bishop, obtained her Masters Degree in Specialist Community Practice this year.
+Advanced nurse practitioner and Arch Director, Hannah Bishop, obtained her Masters Degree in Specialist Community Practice last year.
 She shares insights from her dissertation below; a powerful piece of original research illustrating the potentially huge impact of positive experiences on the lives of women accessing primary care whilst homeless.
-Hannah writes:

 Whilst previous research has explored negative experiences for women accessing healthcare whilst homeless, my research also looked at the impact of positive interactions with doctors and other healthcare professionals.
 The main three themes emerging were around knowing, hearing and trusting: true engagement with a healthcare professional, who takes the time to acknowledge, trust, and really listen, had a profound effect on the women I interviewed.
 It often provided a turning point in their lives, leading to improved mental and physical health, and more stability.
 The women who had been able to establish such a relationship with someone in their GP service, gave moving accounts of what this meant to them.
 One stayed with her doctor despite having to move to a new area and needing to take a 40-minute bus journey to continue to see him.
 Another described the impact of feeling heard, and how this impacted her subsequent accessing of health services:

 ‘…I feel I can actually go there by myself cause I got listened to the first time… if I hadn’t have got listened to I mostly wouldn’t be accessing the services… I’d mostly be letting my health slip…’